 Pay Difference by Location

-Home to some of the best pay for Divisional VPs of General Managers, Chicago offers exceptional salaries, 65 percent above the national average.
-Divisional VPs of General Managers will also find cushy salaries in Washington (+41 percent), Houston (+27 percent), Atlanta (+25 percent), and New York (+26 percent).
-Raleigh is the lowest-paying area, 14 percent south of the national average by 15 percent, the area with the worst salaries is Raleigh.
+For those looking to make money, Divisional VPs of General Managers in Chicago enjoy an exceptional pay rate, 68 percent above the national average.
+Divisional VPs of General Managers will also find cushy salaries in Washington (+44 percent), Houston (+30 percent), Atlanta (+28 percent), and New York (+26 percent).
+Raleigh is the lowest-paying area, 14 percent south of the national average, can be found in Raleigh.

 Related Job Salaries